dhrumil1128/Travel-Planner-AI-Agent/README.md

 Travel Planner AI
-Travel Planner AI is a personalized travel recommendation web application designed to provide users with tailored travel suggestions based on their preferences.
-The platform is built with Streamlit for the frontend and FastAPI for optional backend extensibility.
-This app allows users to input their travel preferences such as city, travel style, budget, type of travel, and duration to generate custom destination suggestions, itineraries, and visual highlights.
+Travel Planner AI is a web application built with Streamlit to provide personalized travel recommendations.
+It enables users to input their travel preferences such as city, travel style, budget, travel type, and duration, which the system then uses to generate custom travel suggestions.
+The app is also optionally extensible with FastAPI for future backend enhancements.

-New Features:

-Gemin AI Agent: A core component of the platform that processes user input and provides personalized responses, enabling intelligent and dynamic travel suggestions.

-Enhanced Destination Finder: Fetches travel destination data from the Travel Advisor API and uses Unsplash API for destination images.

-Google Maps Integration: Links destinations to Google Maps for easy navigation.

-Features
+Key Features
 1. Personalized Travel Recommendations
-Input city, travel style, budget, travel type, and duration to receive personalized destination suggestions.

-Travel style options such as:
+City-based travel preferences: Users can input a specific city or region to get destination suggestions.

+Multiple travel styles: Choose from Beaches, Mountains, Nature, City Tours, and more.

+Travel types: Solo, Couple, Family, and Friends.

+Budget Options: Budget, Moderate, Luxury, and Premium options available.

+2. Gemin AI Agent
+Gemin AI Agent handles user input and intelligently provides personalized responses and destination suggestions.

+It processes travel-related queries and adapts over time, improving the recommendations based on user interaction.

+Provides a dynamic conversation flow, allowing users to ask follow-up questions for further details.

+3. Destination Finder
+Travel Advisor API is used to fetch destination data based on user preferences.

+Suggestions are filtered and presented with essential details such as location, name, and geographical coordinates (latitude/longitude).

+Includes links to Google Maps for each suggested destination for easy navigation.

+4. Random Destination Images
+Unsplash API is integrated to provide random images for each destination to enhance the user experience visually.

+5. Travel Style Selection
+Users can select from various travel styles to tailor their recommendations to their interests:

+Nature

+Mountains

 Beaches

-Mountains

 City Tours

-Nature Escapes

-Historical Places
+And more...

-2. Travel Preferences
+6. Travel Duration
-City Selection: Users can input their preferred city for travel.

-Start and End Dates: Select your travel dates.

-Interest & Style: Choose the travel style based on personal preferences.

-Budget: Select between Budget, Moderate, Luxury, and Premium budgets.

-Travel Type: Choose the type of travel (Solo, Couple, Family, Friends).

-3. AI-Powered Travel Assistant (Gemin AI Agent)
-The Gemin AI Agent is integrated to enhance user interaction.
-The agent processes user input, generates personalized travel suggestions, responds dynamically to follow-up queries, and adapts to user preferences over time.

-4. Destination Finder
-Destination Suggestions: Provides tailored recommendations based on the user’s preferences using the Travel Advisor API.

-Random Destination Image: Fetches beautiful destination images from Unsplash API.

-Google Maps Integration: Each suggested destination has a link to view it on Google Maps for easy navigation.

-5. Unsplash Image Integration
-Fetches high-quality, destination-based images to enrich the user experience.

-6. Google Maps Integration
-Provides quick links to Google Maps for each destination for convenient access.

-7. FastAPI Integration (Optional)
-FastAPI is optionally integrated for the backend to handle complex API requests and ensure future scalability.

-8. Fully Deployable
-The app can be easily deployed on Streamlit Cloud and accessed via a public URL.

-Gemin AI Agent
-The Gemin AI Agent is the heart of the system that intelligently handles user interactions.
-It processes user input (city, travel style, etc.) and uses an internal algorithm to generate dynamic and personalized travel suggestions.
-It also responds to follow-up queries and adapts to user feedback to continuously refine the travel recommendations.

-Key Features of Gemin AI Agent:
-Personalization: Adjusts responses based on user preferences.

-Dynamic Response Generation: Reacts to queries in real-time, ensuring a conversational and seamless interaction.

-State Management: Tracks user inputs and maintains context across interactions.

-The Gemin AI Agent makes the travel planning experience intuitive, engaging, and highly personalized.

-Technologies Used
-Layer	Technology
-Frontend	Streamlit
-Backend	FastAPI (optional)
-Image API	Unsplash API
-Travel Data	Travel Advisor API (via RapidAPI)
-Map Service	Google Maps URL API
-AI Engine	Gemin AI Agent
+Duration selection: Users can input start and end dates, which helps in suggesting suitable travel destinations and activities.

+7. Responsive User Interface
+Built with Streamlit, the application features a responsive and user-friendly UI.

+The design includes custom CSS styling and animations for a smooth user experience.

 Project Structure
 markdown
 Copy